AdobeDocs/commerce-webapi/src/pages/rest/tutorials/bundle-product/create-bundle-product.md

 ---
 title: Step 3.
 Create the bundle product
+description: In this step of the tutorial you will create the bundle product
 contributor_name: Goivvy LLC
 contributor_link: https://www.goivvy.com/magento-optimization-service
-description: In this step of the tutorial you will create the bundle product
+keywords:
+  - REST
 ---

 # Step 3.
 Create the bundle product